What are the differences between a Q-Dees kindergarten franchise versus a good network marketing business in Malaysia?

 Because the company offers dropshipping service, I do not have to keep any inventory therefore my business start up capital was relatively small.

-Nonetheless, I managed to grow my online business quickly with customers located locally and internationally by leveraging on the blue ocean product.
+Nonetheless, I managed to grow my network marketing business quickly with customers located locally and internationally by leveraging on the blue ocean product.

 Thank you for reading this article and I hope it gave you some insight on the alternative to an educational franchise business if you do not have the start up capital.